 Anglers can also check out this outstanding Web site.

+Bank fishing opportunities here are excellent.
 Bluegill (bream) fishing is improving with the warmer water, and they can be caught with crickets and red wigglers.
-Catfish can be caught on chicken livers and commercial stink baits around deeper holes.
-Bank fishing opportunities here are excellent.
+Catfish can be caught on chicken livers and commercial stinkbaits around deeper holes.
 Largemouth bass fishing is picking up.
-Anglers have recently reported a 10 and 12 pounder being caught.
+Anglers have recently reported big fish being caught.
 Use live wild shiners for the best action, and try plastic worms in Junebug, red shad, and Christmas colors fished slowly along the edges and near drop-offs.
 Many anglers target black crappie (specks) during the winter months, but switch to bream during summer.
-Live Missouri minnows and small jigs trolled or drifted are the best bets for good speck action.
+Live Missouri minnows and small jigs trolled or drifted are the best bets for speck action this time of year.